Darkfrobozz/stainless_testing/README.md

 ## Tutorial

 Now, let's introduce the basics of Stainless.
-If this tutorial does not fully meet your needs, additional resources are available online.
+If this tutorial does not fully meet your needs, additional resources are available online:
 - A basic tutorial can be found on [Stainless documentation website](https://epfl-lara.github.io/stainless/tutorial.html).
 - More documentation and material are available on the [official repository page](https://github.com/epfl-lara/stainless/#further-documentation-and-learning-materials).
 - If you are looking for concrete verified examples, you can find a collection of benchmark programs [here](https://github.com/epfl-lara/stainless/blob/main/frontends/benchmarks/verification/valid/).